-Eldevik also holds the Licence in Mediaeval Studies (2004) from the Pontifical Institute of Mediaeval Studies in Toronto.
-His primary research and teaching interests are in medieval social and religious history, particularly the role of the bishop in the early Middle Ages, as well as the Crusades and the history of political and religious dissent.
+John Eldevik holds the Licence in Mediaeval Studies from the Pontifical Institute of Mediaeval Studies.
+His primary research and teaching interests are in medieval social and religious history, particularly the role of the bishop in the early Middle Ages, the Crusades and the history of political and religious dissent.
 His first book, Episcopal Lordship and Ecclesiastical Reform in the German Empire, 950-1150, examines how medieval bishops used the collection of tithes to foster social and political relationships.
 Eldevik is working on a study of the manuscript transmission of texts on the Crusades and Islam in medieval Bavaria.
 He received his doctorate from UCLA.

 John McEnroe teaches courses in classical art, Renaissance art, medieval art and critical theory.
 His most recent book is Architecture of Minoan Crete (University of Texas Press, 2010).
 McEnroe combines academic research in Athens with archaeological fieldwork in Crete.
 Before coming to Hamilton, McEnroe worked as a field archaeologist in Greece and taught art history at Indiana University and the University of Virginia.